 If advance permission is granted for Condor or other heavy equipment on grass, plywood must be laid out under the tires when driving and parked, then adding cones around base.

-The Special Programs Coordinator and campus security officers have a primary responsibility to ensure that filming are done safely and with a minimum amount of disruption to the University community.
+The Special Programs Manager and campus security officers have a primary responsibility to ensure that filming are done safely and with a minimum amount of disruption to the University community.

 Use of lighting outside the filming location, bullhorns, siren, public address systems, blank gunfire, explosions or other noise-creating devices at any time is prohibited.
 Helicopter filming is banned in residential areas.
 Requests for campus helicopter landings or filming from the air are rarely granted.

 No firearms or other weapons are allowed on campus.